SpaceTrucker2196/NeoLife/README.md

 NeoLife
 =======

-Some cobbled togther Arduino code using a life algorithm I found on pastbin.
+Some cobbled togther Arduino code using a life algorithm I found on pastebin.

 Works with a Adafruit NeoPixel 8x8 matrix